Remote monitoring system device support

 Set-up instructions

-2. Plug the power supply into an electrical outlet that is easily accessible.
+Insert the power cord (included) into the jack as shown below and plug the cord into an electrical outlet that is easily accessible.

-• The LATITUDE indicator will flash yellow for up to 1 minute.
+• The LATITUDE™ indicator will flash yellow for up to 1 minute

-• If the LATITUDE indicator is not lit, check that both ends of the power supply are plugged in firmly.
-Check if the light on the power supply is lit.
+• If the LATITUDE indicator is not lit, check that both ends of the power cord are plugged in firmly and the light on the power cord is lit

 Communicator plugged into wall socket

-4. Insert the USB connector of the cable extension into one of the USB ports labeled on the back of your Communicator.
+3. Connect the USB extension cable into either one of the USB ports on the back of your Communicator

 Cell adaptor plug-in